Hassnain-Altaf/4x4-Tic-Tac-Toe-Game/README.md

 ## How to Play

 1. Open the game in a web browser.
-2. Select your symbol (X or O).
-3. Take turns clicking on the grid to place your symbol.
+2. Take turns clicking on the grid to place your symbol.
-4. The first player to align four of their symbols in a row, column, or diagonal wins.
+3. The first player to align four of their symbols in a row, column, or diagonal wins.
-5. The winning line is highlighted, and the game resets after a short delay.
+4. The winning line is highlighted, and the game resets after a short delay.

 ## Setup